oliverphilcox/HIPSTER/README.tex.md

 The code can be run either in 'aperiodic' or 'periodic' mode, for galaxy surveys or N-body simulations respectively.
 The 'periodic' mode contains various optimizations relating to the periodic geometry, as detailed in the second paper.

+Full documentation of HIPSTER is available on [ReadTheDocs](https://HIPSTER.readthedocs.io).

 ### Basic Usage

 To compute a power spectrum from particles in a *periodic* simulation box (``data.dat``) up to $\ell=L$ with pair-counts truncated at radius $R_0$ using $k$-space binning file ``binning.csv``, run: